About the Department

 However, non-recognition of these customary laws, discrimination and plundering of their culture, customs and values; are some of the grave crimes being done against them by the so-called modern civilized society.
 Apart from this, exclusion and forceful implementation of policy decisions without keeping in mind the tribal sentiments has further aggravated their anguish.
 Therefore, there is an imperative need to develop the understanding of tribal, culture, customs, philosophy, laws and issues affecting them.

 Until recently, there hadn’t been any formal education in this field in India.
 Against this backdrop and to fill-up this much needed gap, the Central University of Jharkhand, under the visionary leadership of the then Vice Chancellor, Prof. D.T.
 Khathing, in the month of August 2012, established the Centre for Tribal and Customary Law.
 It holds the prestige of being the first Centre in India dedicated exclusively for research and teaching concerning customary laws, legal and governance aspects of tribal people of India.

 Genesis of the Department

 The Centre marked its inception by joining of Dr. Walter Beck, Shamsher Alam and Rashwet Shrinkhal, as its founding faculty members.
 Thereafter Prof. Jeuti Barooah and Dr. Debendra Kumar Biswal joined in the succeeding year for establishing it as a distinguished seat of tribal studies in India.
 Prof. Barooah (Retired Director of Law Rsearch Institute, Gauhati High Court) mentored the Centre for a couple of years and provided the much needed kick-start required during its formative years.
 She parted from the Centre in March 2015.
 Since then, the remaining four faculty members acted as the four corner-stones of the Centre.
 However on 8th May 2021, the Department was deeply grieved by the untimely demise of Dr. Walter Beck.

-On 20th April 2018, the Centre for Tribal and Customary Law was renamed as the Department of Contemporary and Tribal Customary Law, and till date it continues to be known by this name.
+On 20th April 2018, the Centre for Tribal and Customary Law was renamed as the Department of Contemporary and Tribal Customary Law.
 [Notification]

 Mission and Vision